 So why are we so drawn in by curiosity?
 What even is it?

-You’ve probably heard of dopamine.
-Perhaps that it’s a “pleasure chemical”.
+You’ve probably heard of dopamine!
+Perhaps you know that it’s a “pleasure chemical”.
 But it’s a bit more nuanced than that.
 Dopamine is all about the anticipation of reward, not the reward itself.
-In this experiment, it’s released as the participant anticipates learning new information, not when the information is actually given.

-You’ve experienced the pleasure of anticipation when you’ve:
+You’ve experienced the release of dopamine and the pleasure of anticipation when you’ve:

-- felt the excitement of standing in line for a ride or a movie
+- felt the excitement of getting to the front of a line for a ride at an amusement park

-- saw your waiter walking towards you with that delicious meal you maybe shouldn’t have ordered
+- saw your waiter walking towards you with your delicious meal (“Oh, our food is coming!”)

-This is essential understanding for learning: building anticipation is powerful!
+So this is an essential part of learning: building anticipation is powerful!
+It’s directly connected to our brain’s natural reward system.
 E. Paul Torrance tells us to “heighten anticipation” in step one of the Torrence Incubation Model of Creative Teaching and Learning.
-Curiosity cannot be rushed, but the payoff is worth it.

 Curiosity Improves Learning

-Think back to those moments of strong anticipation: waiting for a movie, planning a vacation, researching a purchase, seeing the waiter bring your special meal, and so on.
+Think back to your own moments of anticipation: waiting for a movie, planning a vacation, researching a purchase, seeing the waiter bring your special meal, and so on.
 You probably have some strong memories of those moments.
-Your anticipation was releasing dopamine, which kickstarted the hippocampus into gear.
+Your anticipation released dopamine, which kickstarted the hippocampus, which led to longer-lasting memories.

 - When we become curious, we are anticipating learning information.